 Used interchangeably to describe both labor and sex trafficking, human trafficking is criminalized at the state and federal levels.
-Trafficking itself is penalized by the states, but federal laws also make it a crime to conduct the activities of a trafficking enterprise under the premise that trafficking often involves interstate and foreign commerce, which is governed by the federal government.
+Trafficking itself is penalized by the states, but federal laws also make it a crime because trafficking often involves interstate and foreign commerce, which is governed by the federal government.

 Both labor trafficking and sex trafficking carry similar punishments if convicted, including up to life imprisonment under certain circumstances.
-If you’ve been wrongly accused of a trafficking-related offense, contact the attorneys at Berry Law.
-They can explain the laws governing human trafficking in the state of Nebraska and formulate a strategy for dealing with the charges you’re facing.
+If you’ve been accused of a trafficking-related offense, contact the attorneys at Berry Law.
+They can explain the laws governing human trafficking and formulate a strategy for dealing with the charges you’re facing.

 How Has Recent Legislation in Nebraska Changed Human Trafficking Charges in the State?